rahulrameshnair/rahulrameshnair.github.io/content/authors/admin/_index.md

     url: https://www.dlr.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research background is in non-graphitizing carbon, pyrolysis, biochar nanocomposites for carbon capture and life cycle modelling of sustainable production systems.
+bio: I am a research scientist and project manager in the field of carbon capture, utilization and storage (CCUS).
+My works are at the intersection of materials science, systems modelling, process engineering, and sustainability assessment.

 # Interests to show in About widget
 interests:
   - Direct Air Capture
-  - Catalytic pyrolysis
+  - CO₂ utilization pathways
-  - Biogenic C-nanocomposites
+  - Technology transfer
-  - Carbon capture and storage
+  - Development of R&D Programs
-  - Soil restoration with biochar
+  - Highly nanoporous carbon materials
-  - Life cycle modelling
+  - Sustainability assessments
 # Education to show in About widget
 education:
   courses: